Isabella of England: Youth

-In June 1220 or 1221 Isabella's older sister, Joan, was betrothed to King Alexander II of Scotland, and according to the marriage contract, if Joan did not have time to return to England by Michaelmas (29 September), (Note: Joan had previously been betrothed to Hugh X of Lusignan, whom her mother would eventually marry, and was in France.) within two weeks after that, the Scottish King was to marry Isabella.
-Twice over the next ten years, King Henry III tried to marry off his sister Isabella (Note: Both sisters of the princess were already married: Joan to the Scottish King, and Eleanor to William Marshal, 2nd Earl of Pembroke.): first, in 1225, there were negotiations for a marriage with Henry VII, King of the Romans (who ten years later became Isabella's stepson) (Note: The negotiations ended very quickly due to the fact that the father of the intended groom, Emperor Frederick II, spoke out against the marriage.) and then for a marriage with Louis IX of France.
+In June 1220 or 1221, Isabella's older sister, Joan, was betrothed to King Alexander II of Scotland, and according to the marriage contract, if Joan (who was in France with her mother) did not have time to return to England by Michaelmas (29 September), (Note: Joan had previously been betrothed to Hugh X of Lusignan, whom her mother would eventually marry, and was in France.) within two weeks after that, the Scottish King was to marry Isabella.
+Twice over the next ten years, King Henry III tried to marry off his sister Isabella (Note: Both sisters of the princess were already married: Joan to the Scottish King, and Eleanor to William Marshal, 2nd Earl of Pembroke.): first, in 1225, there were negotiations for a marriage with Henry VII, King of the Romans (who ten years later became Isabella's stepson), (Note: The negotiations ended very quickly due to the fact that the father of the intended groom, Emperor Frederick II, spoke out against the marriage.) and then for a marriage with Louis IX of France.

 As Isabella got older, the more she loved privacy.
-In November 1229, with the permission of her brother, she departed for Marlborough Castle, which became her residence; at this time, reconstruction was being completed in the castle, and King Henry III ordered the constable of the castle to allow his sister to choose any quarters she wanted.
-The relationship between brother and sister was very warm, and the King visited Isabella several times: he visited Marlborough during the celebration of the wedding of "the maiden Catherine" who served Isabella, and also visited his sister in 1231 and 1232 at Gloucester Castle.
+In November 1229, with the permission of her brother, she departed for Marlborough Castle, which became her residence.
+At the time, reconstruction was being completed in the castle, and King Henry III ordered the constable of the castle to allow his sister to choose any quarters she wanted.

+The relationship between brother and sister was very warm, and the King visited Isabella several times: he visited Marlborough during the celebration of the wedding of "the maiden Catherine" who served Isabella and also visited his sister in 1231 and 1232 at Gloucester Castle.
 On 13 November 1232, King Henry III sent his personal tailor to his sister to make her a new full wardrobe.
 The King also celebrated Christmas with Isabella that year; he sent her three of the best dishes from his table and presented many gifts, and then for several months he sent her the items needed to equip her own chapel.
 Provisions for Isabella and her guests were provided by "two or three worthy men" from Gloucester, while wine and venison were regularly sent to his sister by the King, who also provided one of his fish suppliers for use by Isabella.
-The royal chaplain, Warin, who served Isabella, was also granted to his sister by the King.
+The royal chaplain, Warin, who served Isabella, was granted to his sister by the King.
 In the summer of 1232, Isabella returned to Marlborough Castle.